calvenjs/SGXStockDataPipeline/README.md

 ## Setup
 1. Create a Google cloud service account and set up a service account
 2. Download the key(json file) and place it into this folder
-3. Run The Setup Big Query.py and Setup Views.py
+3. Run The Setup BigQuery.py and Setup Views.py
-4. Run the Airflow
+4. Run the Airflow DAG